-#1 1006 Taverner Road, "Pinwheel Parade"

-Beginning of "The Road to Ryde".
-Road is named after a pioneer family in Ryde.
-The Road to Ryde was officially opened on May 3, 2014.
-Celebrations of 135 years of Ryde Township will take place on August 16, 2014.
+#1 The starting point is east of Hwy 11 at Exit 175 (Doe Lk.
+Rd) "Pinwheel Parade"Just east of the intersection of Gravenhurst Parkway and Taverner Road, on Doe Lake Road you will find the quilt Pinwheel Parade mounted on a granite outcropping.
+This is the beginning of "The Road to Ryde" which was officially opened on May 3, 2014.
+Celebrations of 135 years of Ryde Township took place on August 16, 2014.

-#2 1155 Doe Lake Road Lot 8, 4, Muskoka Township, "Cockscomb"- Quilt square not yet in place

-Land was registered on May 22, 1882 as sold to Samuel B. Crossfield.
+#2 1155 Doe Lake Road Lot 8, 4, Muskoka Township, "Cockscomb"Land was registered on May 22, 1882 as sold to Samuel B. Crossfield.
 Registered date until July 12, 1891; all pine, spruce and other to be sold.
 (Company is unnamed).
 The barn has a stone wall and was built with barn board in the early 1900s.
-The present owners have been there since 2002 and summer beef cattle.
 Private residence without access to property.